 The EOS 7D Mark II is another powerful shooter.

-But where this camera really comes into its own is in the area of continuous shooting.
+But where this camera really comes into its own is around continuous shooting.
 At a frame rate of 10 per second, the EOS 7D Mark II makes it easy to capture fleeting subjects and fast action.
 With this continuous shooting speed, the camera is capable of capturing fast-action sports, wildlife, birds and other types of subjects without much fuss.

 Auto-focusing is by far one of the most important aspects of modern digital photography.
 And in this regard, the mid-range Nikon and Canon DSLRs don’t disappoint.
 The EOS 7D Mark II has a 65-point all cross-type auto-focusing mechanism.
 The overall auto-focusing performance is boosted by the fact that the camera incorporates Canon’s Dual-pixel CMOS AF technology.
 So both live view and through-the-viewfinder focusing performance are brilliant.